 Mediation within the Tribunal

-The following is information on how mediation within the Tribunal might work.
-The Tribunal’s final form will be known once the Bill is passed.
+The following information outlines how mediation within the Tribunal will work.

-If the parties agree to a settlement at any point during the Tribunal process, including at mediation, the Bill allows for the terms of the settlement to be recorded as a formal decision which can be enforced as a District Court order.
+If the parties agree to a settlement at any point during the Tribunal process, including at mediation, the terms of the settlement are recorded as a formal decision.
+Mediation settlements are confidential, binding and enforceable.

 When mediation may occur